Tips for watering cucumbers

 0 Comments

-When growing cucumbers in a greenhouse in the warm season, it is very important to maintain the appropriate level of soil moisture.
-Before the plant begins to bloom, it is recommended to water it in the morning, and when the plant is blooming, it is best to water it in the evening, after the sun has set.
-The optimal water temperature is +21-25°C and in no case lower than +12°C.
+Growing cucumbers in a greenhouse during the warm season requires maintaining the right level of soil moisture.
+Before the plant begins to flower, it is recommended to water in the morning.
+Once flowering starts, the best time to water is in the evening, after sunset.
+The optimal water temperature is +21–25°C and should never be lower than +12°C.

-4-5 liters of water for each square meter will be enough for young plants in 2-3 days.
-At that time, cucumbers do not grow too many leaves, but more actively form shoots.
-When the plant begins to bloom, it is likely that the water rate will increase to 10-12 liters in 3 days, and when the fruit begins to grow, the plants will need even 12-13 liters of water for each square meter. cucumber, water.
-Determining the exact amount of water needed for each plant is not easy, but you can follow a simple rule - if you grow 3 cucumber plants in one square meter of land, then divide the recommended amount of water by 3 and you will get an approximate rate, for example 3-4 liters of water per plant in three days. when it begins to bloom.
+Young plants need about 4–5 liters of water per square meter every 2–3 days.
+At this stage, cucumbers do not produce many leaves but focus on forming shoots.
+When the plant begins to flower, water requirements typically increase to 10–12 liters every 3 days.
+Once fruit development starts, plants may need as much as 12–13 liters of water per square meter.
+Determining the exact amount of water for each plant is not easy, but a simple rule can be followed: if you grow 3 cucumber plants per square meter, divide the recommended water amount by 3.
+This gives an approximate rate of 3–4 liters per plant every three days once flowering begins.

-4-5 liters of water for each square meter will be enough for young plants in 2-3 days.
-At that time, cucumbers do not grow too many leaves, but more actively form shoots.
-When the plant begins to bloom, it is likely that the water rate will increase to 10-12 liters in 3 days, and when the fruit begins to grow, the plants will need even 12-13 liters of water for each square meter. cucumber, water.
-Determining the exact amount of water needed for each plant is not easy, but you can follow a simple rule - if you grow 3 cucumber plants in one square meter of land, then divide the recommended amount of water by 3 and you will get an approximate rate, for example 3-4 liters of water per plant in three days. when it begins to bloom.
+Young plants need about 4–5 liters of water per square meter every 2–3 days.
+At this stage, cucumbers do not produce many leaves but focus on forming shoots.
+When the plant begins to flower, water requirements typically increase to 10–12 liters every 3 days.
+Once fruit development starts, plants may need as much as 12–13 liters of water per square meter.
+Determining the exact amount of water for each plant is not easy, but a simple rule can be followed: if you grow 3 cucumber plants per square meter, divide the recommended water amount by 3.
+This gives an approximate rate of 3–4 liters per plant every three days once flowering begins.

-How to determine whether cucumbers receive the optimal amount of water?
+How to tell if cucumbers are getting the right amount of water?

 Cucumber leaves that have started to turn yellow.

-If your cucumbers are given too little water and the soil moisture is low, you will experience slow cucumber growth, the soil will look too dry visually, and your cucumbers will dry out or the leaves will curl.
-In order to ensure optimal growth of cucumbers, it is recommended to regularly inspect and evaluate the appearance of the plant, it is best to do this during the warmest time of the day, as wilting of the plant is most obvious at that time.
+If your cucumbers are given too little water and the soil moisture is low, you will experience slow cucumber growth, the soil will look too dry visually, and your cucumbers will wither or curl their leaves.
+In order to ensure optimal growth of cucumbers, it is recommended to regularly inspect and assess the appearance of the plant, it is best to do this during the warmest time of the day, as wilting of the plant is most obvious at that time.